pubkey/rxdb/docs-src/capacitor-database.md

 - The non-free [Ionic Secure Storage](https://ionic.io/products/secure-storage) which comes at **999$** per month.

-It is recommened to use the `@capacitor-community/sqlite` because it has the best maintainance and is open source.
+It is recommended to use the `@capacitor-community/sqlite` because it has the best maintenance and is open source.
 Install it first `npm install --save @capacitor-community/sqlite` and then set the storage location for iOS apps:

 ```json
 {